vlad-zhukov/redux-status/README.md

 __Arguments__

-1. `[options]` _(Object)_: Arguments that will be used as `defaultProps`.
-Setting `options` here is optional as React props can be used instead.
-Defaults to `{}`.
-Available properties:
-    - `[name]` _(String)_: A key where the state will be stored under the `status` reducer.
-It's an optional property in `options`, but a required one in general.
-If it wasn't set here, it must be set with React props.
+1. `[options]` _(Object)_: See `reduxStatus` for a list of available arguments.
+The following arguments are specific to `reduxStatusAsync`:
     - `[values]` _(Function)_: A function that takes `props` and must return an object.
-Each key of that object refers the a place in the reducer under which a data will be stored.
-Each values must be an object with the following properties:
+Each key of that object refers to a place in the reducer under which a data will be stored.
+Each value must be an object with the following properties:
       - `promise` _(Function)_: A function that returns a promise.
       - `[args]` _(Array)_: Arguments that will be passed to